BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/overview/about-riotblossom.md

 - In-memory caching, spread rate limiting, and automatic retrying out of the box
 - Fluent client builder for advanced configuration
 - A highly configurable HTTP middleware system
-    - Allows implementing your own middleware (choosing database to cache with)
+    - Allows implementing your middleware (choosing a database to cache with)
     - Extensible subsystems (one for Riot API, one for the rest)
 - Reuseable data transfer objects, types, and exceptions
 - Common utilities (mappers and converters)